null-open-security-community/swachalit/doc/vagrant.md

 > This will setup the VM with `docker` and `docker-compose`

 If you get an error related to port mapping, open `Vagrantfile` and fix the config related to `forwarded_port`.

+SSH login to the virtual machine and access the code base from inside the VM

 ```
 vagrant ssh